By: Team-F13-2 Since: Sep 2019 Licence: MIT

 Reason: From macOS Mojave onwards, applications without

-permission cannot simulate certain keyboard and mouse movements. -
+Accessibilitypermission cannot simulate certain keyboard and mouse movements. -

 Solution: Open

-, and check the box besideIntellij IDEA
+System Preferences, clickSecurity and Privacy→Privacy→Accessibility, and check the box besideIntellij IDEA.

-permission is granted to IntelliJ IDEA
+Accessibility permission is granted to IntelliJ IDEA7.
+Dev Ops

 7.1.
 Build Automation